-First what is Forex: The FOREX or Foreign Exchange market is the largest financial market in the world, with an volume of more than $1.5 trillion daily, dealing in currencies.
+First, what is Forex?
+The FOREX or Foreign Exchange market is the largest financial market in the world, with a volume of more than $7.5 trillion daily, dealing in currencies.
 Unlike other financial markets, the Forex market has no physical location, no central exchange.
 It operates through an electronic network of banks, corporations and individuals trading one currency for another.

 When you choose to start trading in the Forex market, which is often called the foreign exchange market, you will need to know a little trading vocabulary.
 Learning specific terms and what they mean are essential before you even think about using real money to trade.
 You would never get into a pilot's seat and try to fly a plane without ever having taken flying lessons.
 The same goes for foreign exchange market trading.
 You need to be fully aware of what you are doing.
 This is a market that is not quickly learned, so you should never assume that once you jump into it, you will learn as you go.
 While some people opt to do that, they typically end up losing an adequate sum of money because they were not as prepared as they should have been.
 Knowing the importance of trading trends and ranges in Forex trading is very important.
 If you are thinking of trading in the Forex market, be sure you know what these terms mean and their implications.

 When price moves consistently in one direction in the Forex, a trend occurs.
 When the direction is higher, the trend is often called bullish.
 When the direction of the price is moving lower, the trend is often called bearish.
 These terms are relative of course.
 When you define a trend, you should always remember that price peaks and troughs are in the same direction.
 When you are dealing with a bearish trend, remember that price highs and lows are moving lower.
 Likewise, when you are dealing with a bullish trend, they are moving higher.